webrender/campsite-checker/readme.md

   * Selenium
   * Firefox

-If you're unfamiliar with the above tools and using OS X: You already have a version of Python preinstalled.
+If you're unfamiliar with the above tools, and using OS X: You already have a version of Python preinstalled.
 You can install Selenium by opening a Terminal window and entering the following command: `sudo easy_install selenium`

 ### Running the script